tdcosim/TDcoSim/docs/Use Cases.md

 3. With distribution system connected to Bus 1 of 118 bus system without any DERs on the distribution system.

 ![Pload comparison](Use%20Case%20Results/Study%201/Pload_comparison_study_1.png)
+Figure 1: Active component of load as observed at the T-bus for the cases considered.
+(A): 10% DER penetration with DER TRIP Settings, (B): 10% DER penetration with DER RT Settings and (C) 0% DER penetration.